Skip to Content

 Swing Offense

-Additionally, the Swing offense begins with a 4 out 1 in formation and it incorporates basketball screens, ball reversal, and continuity patterns to generate various scoring options.
+The Swing offense is a basketball offensive strategy that incorporates basketball screens, ball reversal, and continuity patterns to generate various scoring options.

 Triangle Offense